A topic from the subject of Quantification in Chemistry.

 Significance:

-Fingerprint analysis is a fundamental technique in forensic science.
-It is used to identify individuals and to link them to crime scenes.
-This information can be crucial in solving crimes and bringing criminals to justice.
+Fingerprint analysis is a fundamental technique in forensic science, used to identify individuals and connect them to crime scenes.
+This information is crucial in criminal investigations, aiding in solving crimes and bringing perpetrators to justice.
+The uniqueness and permanence of fingerprints make them a powerful tool for forensic identification.

 Share on: